 Postcards have all sorts of applications these days.
 We see annual reports on postcards, invitations to events on postcards, and also thank you notes.

 Have you tried sending a postcard by mail to a treasured donor or volunteer?
 It's easy to create a postcard right online and send it for a nominal fee.
-See this example to spark your imagination.

 The business plan can be used throughout the life of a nonprofit, changing as the organization does.
 A startup's business plan may be quite brief, while a mature nonprofit plan may be quite long.

 Business plan formats for nonprofits vary according to the type of organization, but several elements seem to show up frequently.
 Check out the nine features you should include.

 A gift range chart is a simple planning tool you can use for any fundraising campaign.

 Gift charts are based on the fact that most of your donations will come from a small number of donors.
 It's often called the 80/20 rule.
 Eighty percent of your fundraising campaign results come from twenty percent of your donors.

 The gift chart helps you figure out how many donors, large and small, to target for any fundraising goal.
 You can use standardized calculators to do the numbers for you.

 Does a press release seem old-fashioned?
 They are still quite useful and have adapted to the digital world.
 You may post one online for everyone to see on your website or email it to the news media.

 But, besides delivery methods, the nuts and bolts of press releases haven't changed much.
 Sure, they might have links now, but they still need to be easy to read and follow a predictable format.